What exactly is DNA? Deoxyribonucleic acid is a molecule that carries genetic information. It exists in all living organisms.

 As an egg or a sperm donor, the law could treat you as the legal parent of any child born from your donation.

 Donating sperm through a Human Fertilisation and Embryology Authority (HFEA) licensed clinic means you will not:

 Note: Under United Kingdom law, donating sperm at an unlicensed clinic means you will be the legal father of any child born from your donation.

 UK law always considers the woman who gives birth to a child as the legal mother (even when using a donated egg).
 The HFEA website has further information and advice about egg donation.

-How to Get a DNA Test Done in the United Kingdom
+How Much is a DNA Test in the United Kingdom